watchthelight/HypergraphGo/docs/rules/path.md

 # Cubical Path Types

 This document describes the typing rules for cubical path types in the HoTT kernel.
-Path types are gated by the `cubical` build tag.
+As of v1.6.0, cubical features are always enabled.

 ## Overview

 Cubical path types provide an alternative to Martin-Lof identity types with better computational properties.
 A path `Path A x y` is a function from the interval `I` to type `A` with fixed endpoints.
 The key advantage is that paths compute: applying a path to an interval endpoint directly yields the corresponding term.

+See also:
+- [Univalence](univalence.md) — `ua`, Glue types, composition operations

 ## The Interval Type